onera/paradigm/training/Python/01_Introduction/introduction.md

   name: python3
 ---

-# Inntroduction
+# Introduction

-Welcome to the CWIPI library introductory day !
+Welcome to the ParaDiGM library introductory day !

 The aim of the day is to give you :
  - An overview of functionality